karlroberts/karlroberts.github.io/source/_posts/2015-06-27-passwordless-ssh-on-synology.markdown

 chmod 600 ./.ssh/authorized_keys
 ```

-then add a public key corresponding to a private key that you own on one line in the file
+Then add a public key corresponding to a private key that you own on one line in the file
-either use vi an paste it in or from anoer PC you can use ssh and cat (you'll need to use password for the user until you is done)
+either use vi an paste it in or from another PC you can use ssh and cat (you'll need to use password for the user until you are done)

-assume my pub key is at ~/.ssh/id_dsa.pub and I want the rsync users authorized_keys file to hold contain that key..
+Assume my pub key is at ~/.ssh/id_rsa.pub and I want the rsync users authorized_keys file to hold contain that key..

 ```
-ssh rsync@synology "/bin/cat >> ./.ssh/authorized_keys" < ~/.ssh/id_dsa.pub
+ssh rsync@synology "/bin/cat >> ./.ssh/authorized_keys" < ~/.ssh/id_rsa.pub
 ```

-after being prompted for the password the key will be in place.. now restart  synology or quicker just get the ssh deamon to re-read its config
+After being prompted for the password the key will be in place.. now restart  synology or quicker just get the ssh daemon to re-read its config

 ```
 synology> ps | grep sshd